zc1036/lips/README.md

     Hi there!
     Bye there!

-### Executing arbitrary lisp code
+### Executing arbitrary Lisp code

-The true power of using lisp as a preprocessor is evident when writing more complicated definitions.
+The true power of using Lisp as a preprocessor is evident when writing more complicated definitions.

 Input: